Quick answer

 - a simple daily routine for language practice

-How to start helping your child learn English
+How do I start helping my child learn English?

 - Reading aloud together